Sudarshan-gurav/sudarshan-gurav.github.io/python.md

 **The special characters are:**

-"."
-Matches any character except a newline.
+"."      :   Matches any character except a newline.

-"^"      Matches the start of the string.
+"^"      :   Matches the start of the string.

-"$"      Matches the end of the string or just before the newline at
+"$"      :   Matches the end of the string or just before the newline at
             the end of the string.

- "*"      Matches 0 or more (greedy) repetitions of the preceding RE.
+ "*"      :   Matches 0 or more (greedy) repetitions of the preceding RE.
                  Greedy means that it will match as many repetitions as possible.

- "+"      Matches 1 or more (greedy) repetitions of the preceding RE.
+ "+"      :  Matches 1 or more (greedy) repetitions of the preceding RE.

- "?"
-Matches 0 or 1 (greedy) of the preceding RE.
+ "?"      :  Matches 0 or 1 (greedy) of the preceding RE.

- ?,+?,??
-Non-greedy versions of the previous three special characters.
+ ?,+?,??  :  Non-greedy versions of the previous three special characters.

- {m,n}    Matches from m to n repetitions of the preceding RE.
+ {m,n}    :  Matches from m to n repetitions of the preceding RE.

- {m,n}?
-Non-greedy version of the above.
+ {m,n}?   :  Non-greedy version of the above.

- "\\"     Either escapes special characters or signals a special sequence.
+ "\\"     : Either escapes special characters or signals a special sequence.

-  []       Indicates a set of characters.
+  []      : Indicates a set of characters.
                  A "^" as the first character indicates a complementing set.

- "|"      A|B, creates an RE that will match either A or B.
+ "|"        :  A|B, creates an RE that will match either A or B.

- (...)
-Matches the RE inside the parentheses.
+ (...)      :  Matches the RE inside the parentheses.
                  The contents can be retrieved or matched later in the string.

- ## Ordinory Charecter are**
+ ## Ordinory Charecter are

  \number  Matches the contents of the group of the same number.